Light

 Most frogs behave like frogs.
 But some frogs don't.

 "You are different".
-I said and thought I saw a wink.
+I said to him and thought I saw a wink.

 I talked again and it started to jump, desperately trying to get itself up the rocks to get closer to me.